Read-Lab-Confederation/read-lab-confederation.github.io/content/blog/posts/aws-bactopia-intro.md

 ![Tower Stats](/images/aws-bactopia-image2.png)

 Nextflow produces a lot of nice statistics that the Tower visualizes and it is clear to see that the _blast_proteins_ is a bit of a culprit in slowing down the run.
-This is because of the large number of proteins in the custom S. aureus database used here.
+This is because of the large number of proteins in the custom _S. aureus_ database used here.
 In later versions of the software, we may make some tweaks to this process so that it doesn’t slow down the rest of the pipeline too  much.

 ![Process Stats](/images/aws-bactopia-image3.png)

 So all the data is now in the output directory, which can be moved to S3, or downloaded directly from EBS using scp or rsync.
 These directories can be mined for assemblies, blast results etc. I I also used these to run a couple of [bactopia-tools](https://bactopia.github.io/bactopia-tools/) to further summarize and query the data.

-The most basic tool is summary.
+The most basic tool is summary:

 ```
 $ bactopia tools summary --bactopia out_bactopia
 ```

 This creates a `bactopia-tools `folder with summaries of data quality, MLST and antimicrobial resistance hits for each strain.
 For example,

 ```
 $ more bactopia-tools/summary/bactopia/amrfinder/amrfinder-gene-summary.txt